X65/emu/README.md

 This emulator started as a hard fork of C64 emulator example and it shows in places - it is still a work-in-progress.
-Machine is being gradually transitioned to X65 emulator, by replacing chips modules and "rewiring" the system shell.

 [1]: https://x65.zone/
 [2]: https://github.com/floooh/chips